What do Chinese people drink?

 If you’re traveling in Qingdao, you can even visit the Tsingtao Beer Museum.
 And, like all good beer museums, you get a beer at the end.

-As you’ll see in the photo above, even kids can drink beer in China!
+As you’ll see in the photo above, even some children drink beer in China!

 Snow is the most popular beer in China.
 Every year, about 2.8 trillion gallons of the ale is sold.